-See Section 4.3., "Calling Procedures Using CALL and RET", for more information on the mechanics of making procedure calls with the CALL and RET instructions.
+Refer to Section 4.3., "Calling Procedures Using CALL and RET" in Chapter 4, Procedure Calls, Interrupts, and Exceptions for more information on the mechanics of making procedure calls with the CALL and RET instructions.

 6.9.1.3.
 RETURN FROM INTERRUPT INSTRUCTION